-The lease premises are located in the Midway Channel of Huntington Harbour.
-The Midway Channel was created in the early 1960s, and the State of California acquired fee ownership of this channel in 1962.
-The upland parcel adjacent to the Lease Premises is privately owned and developed with a residence.
-There is no public access at this location because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-However, the boat dock on the Lease Premises terminates at the pierhead line which leaves the majority of the channel available for navigation and public recreation.
+The Midway Channel in Huntington Harbour was created in the early 1960s, and the adjacent upland parcel is privately owned and developed with a residence.
+There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
+The lease area extends to the pierhead line, which is 20 feet into the 200-foot-wide channel, leaving the majority of the Midway Channel available for navigation and public recreation.

 The subject facilities are privately owned and maintained and have existed at this location for many years.
-The boat dock and access ramp facilitate the docking and mooring of recreational boats.
+The boat dock and access ramp are used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, §6503.5).
+Resources Code, § 6503.5).